impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 The thing to zero in on here is `assert_success: command not found`.

 We're getting this error because we're missing the `assert_success` command.
-That's because `assert_success` is a `test-helper` function, not a BATS function.
+That's because `assert_success` is a `test-helper` function, not a Bats function.
 To access this command, we need to load `test_helper`, just like the regular test files do.

 I update the test file to look like the following: